OmriFialkov/flask-catexer-app-actions/README.md

 ### 🔹 Deploying with Helm

-Helm is used to deploy the Flask application to Kubernetes.
-The repository includes a Helm chart to manage application deployment.
+This repository includes a Helm chart to manage application deployment.
-To install the application using Helm:
+To install / uninstall the application using Helm:

 ```sh
 helm repo add catexer-repo <your-helm-repo-url>
 helm install $HELM_RELEASE_NAME catexer-repo/helm-flask
 ```

-To uninstall the application:

 ```sh
 helm uninstall $HELM_RELEASE_NAME -n $NAMESPACE
 ```
 ---

-## Monitoring and Logging: Prometheus, Grafana & Loki **************
+## Monitoring and Logging: Prometheus, Grafana & Loki

 To ensure application performance monitoring and effective debugging, Those tools are integrated: Prometheus for metrics collection, Grafana for visualization, and Loki for log aggregation.
-- **Prometheus**: Collects application and infrastructure metrics.
-  - **Grafana**: Visualizes data through dashboards.
-  - **Loki**: Collects and stores logs for easy querying and analysis.

 ### Prometheus
+A pull-based monitor tool.
 Prometheus collects metrics from the Flask application and provides insights into request durations, error rates, and system performance.
-Ensure that the application exposes an endpoint (e.g., `/metrics`) for Prometheus to scrape data.
+In this project, the application exposes an endpoint (/metrics) for Prometheus to scrape data.

 ### Grafana
 Grafana connects to Prometheus as a data source, providing real-time dashboards for monitoring key metrics.
+It visualizes data through dashboards.

 ### Loki
-Loki centralizes logs from the Flask application, making it easier to query and analyze application behavior.
-Loki collects and aggregates logs, offering seamless log monitoring.
+Loki centralizes logs from the Flask application and the apps running on the cluster, making it easier to query and analyze application behavior.
+It stores logs, offering seamless log monitoring and easy access.

 ---